Table of Contents

 - They both use query languages to interact with metrics and analyze them.

 - Prometheus, as well as InfluxDB, can be integrated with a lot of different systems.
 You can explore the list of available InfluxDB plugins here.
 As you can see, there are input and output plugins, extensions for cloud integrations, and incident management.
-At the same time, Prometheus integrations and exporters could be accessed here.
+At the same time, Prometheus integrations and exporters can be accessed here.
 There are tools for integration with different databases, messaging systems, storage, APIs, other monitoring systems (including InfluxDB), hardware-related integrations, etc.

 - If for some use cases it is not enough to use the existing plugins, the functionality of both systems can be extended with the help of webhooks.
 In such a way, you can do very specific things, for example, action automation.